lethargilistic/OpenYourMouth/Bacon/British/DefrostingBacon.md

 ### Hot water

-1. Is the bacon in packaging
+1. Is the bacon in packaging?
 	- (yes) Remove packaging
 	- (no) Continue
 2. Heat some water
 	- Not to boiling!
-3. Put hot water it in a bowl
+3. Put hot water in a bowl
 	- Be very careful!
-	- Metal bowls aren't advisable
+	- Metal bowls conduct the water's heat well and may burn you; they are not advisable.
-	- Bowl must be big enough to fit bacon
+	- Bowl must be big enough for the bacon to fit
 4. Put your bacon in the bowl
 	- If the water does not submerge the bacon
 		- Ignore if the bacon is floating